UltraViolet33/ultraviolet33.github.io/src/pages/posts/second-post.md

 }
 ```

 We check if `self::instance` is null.
-If it is null, it means it have not been instantiate yet.
+If it is null, it means it has not been instantiated yet.
 So we instantiate the Database class in the `$instance` property.
-If it is not null, it means the class has already been instantiate, so we can return `self::instance`.
+If it is not null, it means the class has already been instantiated, so we can return `self::instance`.

 And we have our instance.